knative/docs/docs/help/contributor/mkdocs-contributor-guide.md

     ```
     !!! tip
-        A Tip suggests an helpful, but not mandatory, action to take.
+        A Tip suggests a helpful, but not mandatory, action to take.
     ```

     ```